A Passionate Pair Have A Murderous Affair…

 The film’s ending has been criticised as not being as effective as the original, and thus explains the title.
 I believe that this may be true, however, I believe this 1981 ending – without giving the plot away – and is more foreboding and therefore more enigmatic than the original.

 One can plainly see the ongoing screen chemistry of the leads Nicholson and Lange.
 Be it in their in turns as passionate, brutal or more tender lovers.
 Or as contrastingly both trusting and non believing with each other in their tumultuous relationship.
 These combined make this truly an affair to remember.

 Weeper Rating: 😦 😦 😦😦 😦 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂🙂 🙂 🙂10

 Hulk Rating: /10

 This post was added to Cinemaven’s Essays from the Couch Till Death Us Do Part Blogathon.
 Other posts with this cast include Tootsie and Sweet Dreams with Jessica Lange.
-Jack Nicholson stars in my Terms of Endearment, Batman, Witches of Eastwick, One Flew over the Cuckoos Nest, Mars Attacks, As Good As It Gets and Prizzis Honor.
+Jack Nicholson stars in my Terms of Endearment, Batman, Witches of Eastwick, One Flew over the Cuckoos Nest, Mars Attacks, As Good As It Gets and Prizzi’s Honor.
+Christopher Lloyd stars in Goin South.
 Angelica Huston co-stars with him in Prizzi’s Honor and she also stars in John Wick 3 Parabellum.
 John Colicos stars in Anne of the Thousand Days.